kumu/docs/faq/how-do-I-avoid-duplicating-data.md

 --- | --- | --- | ---
 Connection-2 | Oahu | Sunset Bay | Location

-This import would update the map without creating a new, duplicate connection.
+This import would update the map without merging your connections, or creating a new, duplicate connection.

 <p class="alert alert-warning">
 If you're using an ID column on your connections sheet, you don't necessarily have to add IDs to your elements sheet.
 However, if you <em>are</em> using IDs on your elements sheet, you need to use those IDs in the From and To columns on your connections spreadsheet, instead of using Labels.